UplandJacob/Upland-HA-Addons/flask/README.md

 1. Install the addon and start it to generate the environment.
 2. Any Python libraries you need, you can add to 'requirements.txt' in 'addon_configs/d78ad65c_flask'
-3. You may then edit the app using the VS Code Server addon or even SFTP+VS Code on another computer.
+3. You may then edit the app using the VS Code Server addon or even SFTP+VSCode on another computer.